vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ### r
-What time his glory urged the lord to strength,
-Then (did) Dyaus (let) the pure seed be sprinkled openly;
-Agni begot the host, the blameless, the youthful,
-The worshipping, and gave it impulse.
 ### s
 He (flourishes) with keener mind, aided by thee.
 O giver! give (us wealth) in good offspring;